Lung Agenesis

 English

 Dr. Jena Miller is an assistant professor in the Department of Gynecology and Obstetrics and the Department of Surgery at Johns Hopkins.
 She is also a member of the Johns Hopkins Center for Fetal Therapy.
 She has a wide range of training in fetal medicine and fetal therapy.
 Her expertise includes operative fetoscopy, management of complicated monochorionic twins, high-risk pregnancies, multiple gestations, prenatal diagnosis and treatment.
 Dr. Miller completed her undergraduate training at the University of North Florida, followed by medical school and residency at the University of Miami Miller School of Medicine.
 She completed a maternal-fetal medicine fellowship at the University of Maryland and pursued additional opportunities in fetal medicine in Europe.
 Prior to joining Johns Hopkins, Dr. Miller was an Assistant Professor in Maternal-Fetal Medicine at Eastern Virginia Medical School and served as the director for the Sentara EVMS Fetal Care Center.
 Dr. Miller’s research interests include risk assessment and management of complicated monochorionic pregnancies as well as use of simulation and modeling for improving fetal intervention techniques.
 She has received grant support from the Fetal Health Foundation for use of 3D printing of fetal spina bifida from ultrasound imaging.
 Dr. Miller is a fellow of the American Congress of Obstetricians and Gynecologists.
 She is dedicated to teaching and was awarded the APGO Excellence in Teaching Award in 2014.
 She is absolutely dedicated to finding the optimal management plan specifically for each family.
 Dr. Miller is rated as a Distinguished provider by MediFind in the treatment of Lung Agenesis.
-Her top areas of expertise are Twin-To-Twin Transfusion Syndrome, Myelomeningocele, Bilateral Renal Agenesis Dominant Type, Lung Agenesis, and Endoscopy.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Twin-To-Twin Transfusion Syndrome, Myelomeningocele, Lung Agenesis, Bilateral Renal Agenesis Dominant Type, and Endoscopy.
+Dr. Miller is board certified in American Board Of Obstetrics And Gynecology.

 Learn about our expert tiers